-Biopreparedness
+Biopreparedness and response

-The activities of CBB are research and knowledge-based and include medical, microbiological and weapons expertise.
-CBB is part of the national preparedness organisation against security threats.
 The handling of biological security threats involves a large number of public authorities and has three major objectives; surveillance, preparedness, and response.

 Surveillance